prashantvk1803/Aps_portfolio.github.io/function.md

   - Removing Any Song: `O(1)`
 - **Space Complexity:** `O(n)`

 Using a stack to manage the history of recently played songs in music streaming applications is inefficient due to its linear time complexity for removing arbitrary songs.
 In contrast, an LRU cache, employing a hash map and doubly linked list, ensures constant time complexity for access, update, and removal operations.
-This optimization allows quick access to recent tracks while efficiently managing cache size, significantly enhancing user experience in applications like Apple Music.

 <br>